 We are highly dependent on our management, scientific, and medical personnel, including George Magrath, MD, MBA, MS, Chief Executive Officer and Board Director.
 We have entered into employment agreements with our executive officers, but any employee may terminate his or her employment with us.
 The loss of the services of any of our executive officers, other key employees or consultants, or other scientific and medical advisors in the foreseeable future might impede the achievement of our research, development, and commercialization objectives.
 If we fail to retain key personnel and are unable to hire highly qualified replacements, we may not be able to meet key objectives, such as meeting financial goals, and maintaining or expanding our business.
-We rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our development and commercialization strategy.
-Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
+We rely on consultants and advisors, including scientific and clinical advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
 Recruiting and retaining qualified scientific personnel and business and commercial personnel will also be critical to our success.
 We may not be able to attract and retain these personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
-We also experience competition for the hiring of scientific personnel from universities and retain qualified scientific personnel from universities and retain qualified scientific personnel.
+We also experience competition for the hiring of scientific personnel from universities and research institutions.
+Failure to succeed in clinical trials may also make it more challenging to recruit and retain qualified scientific personnel.